brunoNetId/rhods-transfer-learning/README.md

 ### Deploy the data ingestion system

-A *Camel* service deployed on the edge will be ready listening for requests to ingest training data.
+A *Camel* service deployed on *Central* will be ready listening for requests to ingest training data.

 Upon receiving data ingestion requests, Camel will:
 * Unpack the data and push it to central S3 storage.